On this page

 Registration

 You no longer need the registration (opens new window) JavaScript objects in the widget.
-You can add registration into your application by configuring your Okta admin settings for profile enrollment (opens new window).
-This process allows users to self-register into your application.
+You can add registration into your app by configuring your Okta admin settings for profile enrollment (opens new window).
+This process allows users to self-register into your app.

 var signIn = new OktaSignIn({